jellyspec/anydeck/README.md

 3. Connect to the internet (can use nmcli for this, sudo nmcli dev wifi connect "SSID" password "PASSWORD")
 5. Clone this repo to your home dir
 6. Edit scripts/setup.sh so that "REAL_USERNAME" equals the user you setup during OS installation
-7. Run the setup script (cd scripts && ./setup.sh)
+7. Run the setup script (cd scripts && sudo ./setup.sh)
 8. Reboot
 9. Done!